-Experts say Inslee’s shelter-in-place order will add to Seattle economy’s coronavirus-induced pain
+Experts say Inslee’s stay-at-home order will add to Seattle economy’s coronavirus-induced pain

-Economists and business owners said Monday that Gov. Jay Inslee’s order for state residents to shelter in place will land hard on a local economy already reeling from weeks of closures and declining business.
+Economists and business owners said Monday that Gov. Jay Inslee’s order for state residents to stay at home will land hard on a local economy already reeling from weeks of closures and declining business.

 The order, which closes the physical locations of all nonessential businesses in the state, seemed largely supported by business leaders as a critical step in minimizing the economic fallout of the pandemic.